Competitor monitoring features

 "Homepage headline changed from 'Simple' to 'Powerful.'"

-Content & social
+Content and social

 "3 AI-focused blog posts this week.
 They're pivoting."